Moving to Bahamas from the US: Cost, Visa, and Healthcare Guide

 WHAT BAHAMAS IS ACTUALLY LIKE

-T he Bahamas accepts the US dollar at face value everywhere, which sounds convenient until you realize it also means American prices for nearly everything.
-Most people picture a Caribbean island life as inherently affordable, but living in the Bahamas puts you in one of the more expensive corners of the Western Hemisphere.
-Groceries run 30 to 50 percent higher than US mainland prices because almost everything is imported, fuel is expensive, and island logistics add cost at every step.
-The real kicker for Americans moving to the Bahamas: there is zero income tax, zero capital gains tax, and zero inheritance tax.
-For a self-employed person, a remote worker, or someone living off investments, that single fact changes the financial math entirely.
+T he Bahamas takes the US dollar at face value everywhere, which sounds convenient until you notice it also means American prices on nearly everything.
+Most people picture Caribbean island life as inherently cheap, while this is actually among the more expensive corners of the Western Hemisphere, with groceries running 30 to 50 percent above US mainland prices because almost everything is imported, fuel costs a fortune, and island logistics add expense at every step.
+The counterweight is substantial: zero income tax, zero capital gains tax, zero inheritance tax.
+For anyone self-employed, working remotely, or living off investments, that single arrangement rewrites the financial math entirely.

-The budget reality is front and center.
-A modest one-bedroom apartment in Nassau runs roughly $1,500 to $2,200 per month, and anything in the more desirable areas like Cable Beach or eastern Nassau pushes higher.
-A sit-down meal for two at a mid-range restaurant lands around $50 to $70.
-Healthcare scores an 8 out of 10, and Nassau's Princess Margaret Hospital handles most needs adequately, though serious procedures will have many expats flying to Miami, which is a 50-minute flight away.
-The bureaucratic side of becoming a Bahamian resident is manageable but slow -- the Annual Residency permit is the standard starting point for most Americans, and processing timelines are measured in months, not weeks.
+Budget reality sits front and center.
+A modest one-bedroom in Nassau runs roughly $1,500 to $2,200 monthly, with anything in desirable areas like Cable Beach or eastern Nassau pushing higher.
+A mid-range sit-down meal for two lands around $50 to $70.
+Healthcare scores 8 of 10, and Nassau's Princess Margaret Hospital handles most needs adequately, though serious procedures send many expats onto the 50-minute flight to Miami.
+Becoming a Bahamian resident is manageable but slow, with the Annual Residency permit serving as the standard starting point and processing timelines measured in months rather than weeks.
 Keep copies of everything and expect follow-up.

-Americans living in the Bahamas often describe a strange cognitive dissonance: you are technically in a foreign country, everyone speaks English, American TV and brands are everywhere, Miami is closer than many US cities are to each other -- and yet the culture is distinctly its own.
-Bahamian social life moves at a deliberate pace and relationships are built through repeated presence, not first-meeting friendliness.
-The crime score is a real consideration at 2 out of 10; Nassau in particular has neighborhoods Americans should understand before choosing where to live.
-Most expats who stay long-term settle into gated communities or the Out Islands, where the dynamic shifts considerably.
-The Out Islands -- Exuma, Eleuthera, Abaco -- are quieter, safer by local accounts, and where people tend to fall genuinely in love with Bahamian life.
+Americans here often describe a strange cognitive dissonance: technically a foreign country, everyone speaking English, American TV and brands everywhere, Miami closer than many US cities sit from each other, and yet the culture is distinctly its own.
+Bahamian social life moves deliberately, with relationships built through repeated presence rather than first-meeting friendliness.
+The crime score of 2 of 10 is a genuine consideration, and Nassau in particular contains neighborhoods worth understanding before choosing where to live.
+Most long-term expats settle into gated communities or the Out Islands, where the dynamic shifts considerably.
+Exuma, Eleuthera, and Abaco run quieter, safer by local accounts, and are where people tend to fall genuinely in love with Bahamian life.

-In your first weeks, get your banking sorted before you arrive, because local bank accounts for non-residents involve paperwork and waiting periods that can stretch a month or more.
-Most Americans open a Wise account before they leave -- it pulls from your US account, works at local ATMs, and keeps you functional while the local process moves at its own pace.
-Register with the Bahamas Investment Authority if you are planning to work or operate a business, and connect with the expat community on New Providence or your target island early -- the informal knowledge network about contractors, healthcare providers, and permit timelines is genuinely more useful than official sources.
-If you are moving to an Out Island, plan one trip specifically to assess the infrastructure: ferry schedules, grocery availability, and internet reliability vary enough between islands that they should be non-negotiable research items before you sign a lease.
+Sort banking before arriving, because local accounts for non-residents involve paperwork and waiting periods stretching a month or longer, which is why most Americans land with Wise already pulling from their US account, working at local ATMs and keeping them functional while the local process moves at its own pace.
+Register with the Bahamas Investment Authority if you plan to work or run a business, and connect early with the expat community on New Providence or your target island, since the informal knowledge network around contractors, healthcare providers, and permit timelines beats official sources consistently.
+Anyone moving to an Out Island should plan one trip specifically to assess infrastructure, since ferry schedules, grocery availability, and internet reliability vary enough between islands to belong on any non-negotiable research list before signing a lease.

 See how Bahamas compares to the US.